tpkemme/tacticalwp-theme/README.md

 # SolWP [![Build Status](https://travis-ci.org/olefredrik/SolWP.svg?branch=master)](https://travis-ci.org/olefredrik/SolWP)
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/tpkemme/solwp?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-This is a starter-theme for WordPress based on Foundation 6, the most advanced responsive (mobile-first) framework in the world.
-The purpose of SolWP, is to act as a small and handy toolbox that contains the essentials needed to build any design.
-SolWP is meant to be a starting point, not the final product.
+SolWP is a Dark Material theme for WordPress created using Foundationpress, CMB2, and Gulp.
+The purpose of SolWP, is to act as a small and handy toolbox that contains the essentials needed to build any design using Wordpress.

-Please fork, copy, modify, delete, share or do whatever you like with this.
+One of the advantages of using a framework like Foundation 6 is that the structure for all site elements is already created before you start.
+This was the intended purpose of Foundationpress, the Wordpress Theme built upon Foundation 6.
+However, Foundationpress lacked real Wordpress integrations: Foundation elements could only be configured using HTML.

+This is where SolWP really shines: every Foundation element of SolWP has an associated shortcode and widget.
+Users can insert customized Foundation elements anywhere on the site by simply generating a shortcode or adding a widget to his/her page-builder plugin.
+If that's not enough, the SolWP Theme settings will give users complete control over every part of the site's design.
+Although SolWP has a sleek, modern design already configured, every piece of SolWP can be customized to the user's liking.

 All contributions are welcome!